Sri Lankan Tamil dialects

-The Sri Lankan Tamil dialects or Ceylon Tamil or commonly in Tamil language Eelam Tamil are a group of Tamil dialects used in Sri Lanka by its native Tamil speakers that are distinct from the Tamil dialects spoken in Tamil Nadu.
+The Sri Lankan Tamil dialects or Ceylon Tamil are a group of Tamil dialects used in Sri Lanka by its native Tamil speakers that are distinct from the Tamil dialects spoken in Tamil Nadu.
 These dialects are more conservative than the dialects spoken in India, and preserve features of Old and Medieval Tamil which have been lost in their Indian counterparts.
 (Note: "Greater continuity may be observed between Old Tamil and modern Sri Lankan Tamil than between the old language and the modern mainland dialects spoken in India.
 Sri Lankan Tamil preserves the medial deitic series in u-, as in u-vaṉ ‘man in between’, and the synthetic present perfect in -aṉ-, as in coṉ.ṉ-āṉ-āṉ ‘I have said’.
 The mainland dialects have lost these forms.
 Modern Sri Lankan Tamil has also resisted the borrowing of contrastive voiced stops in the spoken register: mainland dōcai ‘rice pancake’ corresponds to Sri Lankan tōcai ‘id.’.")
 In spite of this, both Sri Lankan and Indian Tamil dialects retain a degree of mutual intelligibility.

 Sri Lankan Tamil dialects are broadly categorized into three sub groups: Jaffna Tamil, Batticaloa Tamil, and Negombo Tamil dialects.
 But there are a number of sub dialects within these broad regional dialects as well.
 These dialects are also used by ethnic groups other than Tamils and Muslims such as Sinhalese people, Portuguese Burghers and the indigenous Coastal Vedda people.